alex996/react-css-spinners/readme.md

 ## Styling

 This library doesn't make assumptions about the end user's styling solution.
 As such, it doesn't lock you into a CSS-in-JS library, such as `emotion` or `styled-components`, to avoid bundle size overhead.
 It doesn't rely on CSS modules either, since they have limited SSR support depending on the bundler (as in `rollup` for example).
 Prior, it used to embed CSS in a `style` tag with each component, but that led to duplication if you used the same spinner more than once.
-Now, the library ships with dedicated CSS files which you can manually import for each component, thus minimizing overall CSS footprint.

 ## Copyright